aibrite/jdash-docs/src/backend/net-core-dev.md

 ```

 ### If you are using code editors
-If you are using Vs Code or similar code editors you can use ``dotnet`` command to create a basic web application structure.
+If you are using Vs Code or similar code editors, you can use ``dotnet`` command to create a basic web application structure.

 ```no-highlight
 dotnet new web
 ```

-This will create an application with default configuration.
+This will create an application with the default configuration.

-Open .csproj file and add Jdash references.
+Open ``.csproj`` file and add JDash references.

 ```xml
 <ItemGroup>